syncfusion-content/wpf-docs/wpf/PropertyGrid/Binding-with-any-object.md

 ## Binding with any DotNet Object

-The User can display the properties of any dotnet object using the [SelectedObject](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~SelectedObject.html) property.
+The User can display the properties of any `DotNet` object using the [SelectedObject](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~SelectedObject.html) property.
 When the `SelectedObject` property is binded with an object, the properties of that object are parsed and displayed in the `PropertyGrid`.

 {% tabs %}
 {% highlight C# %}